kabarton62/NetworkingLabs/router_troubleshooting/lab1_practice/Lab_Instructions.md

 --- 192.168.1.1 ping statistics ---
 4 packets transmitted, 0 received, +3 errors, 100% packet loss, time 3054ms
 ```
-Let's look at one more thing: pinging from h101 to h102.
+Let's look at one more thing: ping from h101 to h102.
 ```
 bash-5.1# hostname
 h101